Stephanie L. Kwolek

 Stephanie Kwolek at a polarizing microscope.
 Gift of Stephanie Kwolek.
 Courtesy DuPont.

-In 1965 Stephanie L. Kwolek (b.
-1923) succeeded in creating the first of a family of synthetic fibers of exceptional strength and stiffness.
+In 1965 Stephanie L. Kwolek (1923–2014) succeeded in creating the first of a family of synthetic fibers of exceptional strength and stiffness.
 The best known member is Kevlar, a material used in fragmentation-resistant vests as well as in boats, airplanes, ropes, cables, tires, tennis racquets, skis, and so forth—in total about 200 applications.

 Kwolek was born in New Kensington, Pennsylvania.
 Her father, who died when she was 10 years old, was a naturalist by avocation.
 She spent many hours with him exploring the woods and fields near her home and filling scrapbooks with leaves, wildflowers, seeds, grasses, and pertinent descriptions.
 From her mother, first a homemaker and then by necessity a career woman, Kwolek inherited a love of fabrics and sewing.
 At one time she thought she might become a fashion designer, but her mother warned her she would probably starve in that business because she was such a perfectionist.
 Later Kwolek became interested in teaching and then in chemistry and medicine.